-You can connect powered speakers or headphones to Line Out jack.
+You may plug a joystick or game pad to the 15-pin MIDI/game port for game playing, or connect a MIDI device for playing or editing audio.
+The powered speakers or headphones to can be connected Line Out jack.
 Cassette players or other external audio sources can be connected to Line In jack.
 Plug in your microphones to MIC jack.